Is the School of Pharmacy on the Chapman University Campus in Orange, CA?

 Is the Freshman Early Assurance Program the only option for admission into the Chapman University School of Pharmacy?

-- Students can apply as a “Freshman Early Assurance” admission directly to the Doctor of Pharmacy Program via the Common Application with a guaranteed seat provided they maintain academic standards and complete their pharmacy school pre-requisite courses in two years at Chapman University.
+- High school students can apply as a “Freshman Early Assurance Program” admission directly to the Doctor of Pharmacy Program via the Common Application with a guaranteed seat provided they maintain academic standards and complete their pharmacy school pre-requisite courses in two years at Chapman University.
 These students would then continue into the pharmacy program following a second interview in their third semester as long as they fulfill the pre-requisite requirements and Special Admission Requirements for admission before starting the pharmacy program the next fall.
 Freshman Early Assurance students in our Pre-Pharmacy program will not receive a Bachelor of Science (BS) degree and will receive the terminal Doctor of Pharmacy degree in 5 years if they continue to meet the academic and professional standards of the program.

 What classes should I take in high school to be competitive?